| The

 components for the majority of the appliance, leading to low production

-means that it produces less electricity than some other units, although
+means that it produces less electricity for a given heat load than some other units, although

-this is compensated for by the expected low cost.
+this should be compensated for by the expected low cost.

 |